mjordan/larkm/README.md

 ## Development

 * Run `larkm.py` and `test_larkm.py` through pycodestyle: `pycodestyle --show-source --show-pep8 --ignore=E402,W504 --max-line-length=200 test_larkm.py`
-* To run tests, in the larkm directory execute `pytest`.
-No need to start the web server to run tests.
+* To run tests, you don't need to start the web server, just execute `pytest` within the larkm directory.
+Configuration values in `larkm.json.sample` are the ones used in the tests.

 ## License